 WHAT TYPE OF CAMERA DO YOU USE & HOW DO YOU EDIT YOUR PHOTOS?

-I photography and film on a Canon 5D and Canon 7D, using various Canon and Tamron lenses ranging form 28mm or 50mm fixed lenses.
-I use Adobe Bridge and Photoshop to edit all my images which I shoot in RAW.
+I photograph and film on a Canon 5D Mark II and Canon 7D, using various Canon lenses ranging form 28mm or 50mm fixed lenses.
+I use Adobe Bridge and Photoshop to edit all my images which I shoot in RAW format.

 WHO TAKES YOUR PHOTOS?

 I take all my own pictures, unless otherwise cited beneath the image.
 I and the owners of the images I share and cite here reserve all rights to the photographs.
-I invite you to share them only if there is a clear citation and link to me as the author of the images.
-All my images are available for licensing, which you can inquire about by contacting me.
+I invite you to share them on our personal blog so long as you clearly reference the photo and include a link back to me.
+For professional use, my images must be licensed.
+I do not allow web magazine to use my images in exchange for a citation unless they are explicitly writing about or promoting my blog.
+If you would like to use my photos for any other purposes they are available for licensing, which you can inquire about by contacting me.

 WHERE SHOULD I STAY WHEN I COME TO PARIS?